Cruise industry stretches suspension of sailing from U.S. ports to at least Sept. 15

 More than three months after first suspending cruises from U.S. ports, operators said they will now continue that pause for another two months — if not longer.

 Cruise Lines International Association, a trade group, said in a statement Friday that its members would voluntarily extend the suspension until Sept.
 15 or later if necessary.
-That’s almost two months after a no-sail order issued by the Centers for Disease Control and Prevention is scheduled to lift.
+That’s almost two months after a no-sail order issued by the Centers for Disease Control and Prevention is scheduled to lift on July 24.

 “Although we had hoped that cruise activity could resume as soon as possible after that date, it is increasingly clear that more time will be needed to resolve barriers to resumption in the United States,” the association said in a statement.